|

 Lui, the trio is as tough and unprofessional as you

-can get, meaning they take breaks in their job for
+can get, meaning they take breaks from their job for

 sassy pouting and minor romance, plus go about their